sunilmore690/restex/README.md

 **Note To**: For now I support only mongoose, very soon I'll come with sequelizejs

+Requirements
+You need Node.js ^7.10.1 installed and you'll need MongoDB installed and running.

 Simple and minimalist API framework based on top of Expressjs with support mongoose & sequelizejs

 ##### Initialize restex using mongoose URL